AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 The **[!UICONTROL Origin]** column indicates audiences' origins: **[!UICONTROL Adobe Campaign]** audiences are created in the Adobe Campaign v8 console or Web User Interface, while **[!UICONTROL Adobe Experience Platform:]** audiences are created within Adobe Experience Platform and integrated into Campaign using the Adobe Sources and Destinations integration.

 ➡️ [Discover this feature in video](#video)

+## Permissions for custom operator groups

+When creating a new audience, a workflow is automatically created and stored in the **[!UICONTROL Profiles and Targets]** / **[!UICONTROL Jobs]** / **[!UICONTROL Targeting workflows]** folder.

+If you are assigned to a custom operator group and encounter a "You do not have rights" error when creating audiences, you need to ensure your operator group has the necessary permissions to this folder.

+To resolve this, an administrator must add your custom operator group to the folder security section in the Campaign console.
+[Learn how to manage permissions on folders](../get-started/permissions.md#folder-permissions)

 ## Create your first audience {#create}